The movement

 At Vélo-Transit, we do more than just install modules.

-We develop bike parking networks designed at a regional scale.
+We develop bike parking networks designed at scale.

 Because a well-designed network changes the way we get around… and tangibly improves our quality of life.

-The transition to more active mobility does not rely on a single solution.
-It is built through a series of concrete decisions.
-Bike parking is one of them.
+The transition to more active mobility does not rest on a single solution, but on a series of concrete decisions.